 View over Songdo IBD.
-Picture taken by Matthias Walach.
+Source: Matthias Walach.

 Right before a friend boarded his plane to visit me in Seoul in early fall 2016, he sent me one last text: ‘When I come to visit you, we must go to Songdo Business District!’
 Slightly puzzled about his excitement about this ‘Songdo’ place neither my South Korean acquaintances nor I had ever heard about, I turned to the Internet for quick help: “Songdo International Business District (Songdo IBD) is a smart or ‘ubiquitous’ city that was built on reclaimed land masses along Incheon’s coast, approximately 35km away from Seoul…”